-Days like this make me wish I was built for the summer so I could sit outside and enjoy the heat but in reality I’m lying in my bed with next to nothing on wishing I’d purchased the bloody god damn fan by now.
+Days like this make me wish I was built for the summer so I could sit outside and enjoy the heat but in reality, I’m lying in my bed with next to nothing on wishing I’d purchased the bloody god damn fan by now.
 On the days I do venture out, brave I know, I like to make sure I don’t look like I’m melting and most importantly, not have mascara all down my face!
-Light coverage, waterproof mascara and definitely no lipstick works best for me and here’s the products I’ve used for a basic look in this summer heat.
+Light coverage, waterproof mascara and definitely no lipstick works best for me and here are the products I’ve used for a basic look in this summer heat.

 Stage 1: The Base

 First things first, a primer.
-On my recent travels to France I picked up Dr Pierre Ricaud Base Visage Primer, a lightweight creamy base that gives your skin the hydration and protection it needs.
+On my recent travels to France, I picked up Dr Pierre Ricaud Base Visage Primer, a lightweight creamy base that gives your skin the hydration and protection it needs.
 To mix with this and to give my skin a bit more of a glow, the good kind not the sweaty kind, I use either the Kiko Smart Drops Glowing Booster (£7.90), something to bring my skin to life.
-Infused with blueberry seed oil this booster helps repair damage skin as well as being antioxidant-rich, great if you want to maintain healthy skin.
+Infused with blueberry seed oil this booster helps repair damaged skin as well as being antioxidant-rich, great if you want to maintain healthy skin.
 I mix this with my serum, moisturiser or foundation and I prefer using this throughout the day.
-Or I use the Sephora Revitalizing Booster (around £16) , again designed to awaken your complexion.
+Or I use the Sephora Revitalizing Booster (around £16), again designed to awaken your complexion.
 Formulated with magnesium concentrate, amazing for improving your skin’s overall appearance and giving you a little help with reducing acne.
 Again, I mix this with my serum, moisturiser or foundation but is something I’d add to my routine morning and night.
 On the cooler days, I use both to get both benefits.

-The most important layer you can wear on your face and whole body, is an SPF.
+The most important layer you can wear on your face and the whole body is an SPF.
 Sunny days, cold days and even cloudy days, get that SPF on because you don’t want to be getting sun damage.
-Usually I would apply an SPF and then a primer but when it comes to a sun protection that is tinted, what the hell do you apply first?
+Usually, I would apply an SPF and then a primer but when it comes to a sun protection that is tinted, what the hell do you apply first?
 Mentioned in my previous post about SPFs I went on to tell you about one of my current favourites that not only gives you the protection you need but also a little coverage too.
 The La Roche-Posay Anthelios XL Tined Fluid SPF 50+ (£12.75), is a lightweight SPF that can be worn alone or built upon with concealer to give your complexion a little more coverage without looking too greasy, or patchy.

 Stage 2: The Eyes